shantsis/swap-it-sketch/README.md

 2. Navigate to SwapIt.sketchplugin and copy/move to your plugins directory

 To find your plugins directory:
-1. From the Sketch menu, navigate to Plugins > Manage Plugins...
+1. From the Sketch menu, navigate to Plugins → Manage Plugins...
 2. Select the gear in the lower left of the plugins window, and Select Reveal Plugins Folder

 ## Feedback and Issues
 If you have any feedback or are encountering a problem, please open an issue here or fill out the [feedback or report bug form](https://forms.gle/FfKRM377zF5X497p6).

-Happy swapping!
+Happy swapping! :v:

+Credits to Matt Curtis for [MochaJSDelegate](https://github.com/matt-curtis/MochaJSDelegate), and Nick Zdravkovski for the concept.